Excellence for all students

 Performance Objective Standards

-The Superintendent has met the performance objective standards for the 2021-2022 school year.
+The Superintendent has developed, in collaboration with the Board of School Directors, yearly objective performance standards.
+The Superintendent has met the performance objective standards for the 2024-2025 school year.

 Shared Vision